medvednikov/v2/tutorials/building-a-simple-web-blog-with-vweb.md

 Now let's display some articles!

 We'll be using V's builtin ORM and a Postgres database.
+(V ORM will also support MySQL, SQLite, and SQL Server in the near future.)

 Create a SQL file with the schema:
 ```sql